 The Major Arcana cards are great at helping you pinpoint moments in your life that shaped your identity.
 They also help you see major trends that drive your lifestyle and can mean the difference between getting married or not, having kids or not, or changing jobs or not.
 The Minor Arcana cards help you know when your thinking is fear-based, when your emotions are getting the best of you, or when smaller victories are on the horizon.
 Both the Major and Minor Arcana are important and helpful.

-With both, it′s very important to keep in mind that the future is not written in stone.
-Some people are afraid of the Tarot because they think it reveals a future that they can′t do anything about.
-In reality, the Tarot only reveals patterns that you can use to create momentum to empower you to decide if you want to continue on a path or change course.
+With both, it’s very important to keep in mind that the future is not written in stone.
+Some people are afraid of Tarot reading because they think it reveals a future that they can’t do anything about.
+In reality, Tarot readings only reveal patterns that you can use to create momentum to empower you to decide if you want to continue on a path or change course.

 Related Article: What To Do If The Tarot Gives You Bad News: Don’t Freak Out